-The Gospel or Epistle set Lectionary readings determine the teaching for the day.
+The Gospel or Epistle set Lectionary readings may determine the teaching for the day.
 Sometimes an Old Testament reading also may be used.
-A sharing time when individuals can share their views and questions can occur after the teaching to discuss any matters arising from the text and its relevance to us today.
+A sharing time when individuals can share their views and questions can occur after the teaching to discuss any matters arising from the text and its relevance today.
 The following is a short form of service suitable for a Household of Faith home communion service.✞

 Leader.
 "Let us pray."

 "Brothers and sisters in Christ, God calls us to faithful service by the proclamation of the word and sustains us with the sacrament of Christ's body and blood.
 Hear now God's word, and receive this holy food from the Lord's table."✞

 We pray that the Lord Jesus Christ deliver us from all temptation and evil and give us life through Jesus.
 The bishop or in the bishop's absence, a priest prays, "Almighty God have mercy upon you, pardon and deliver you from all your sins, confirm and strengthen you in all goodness, and keep you in eternal life; through Jesus Christ our Lord.
 Amen."
 A lay leader may say, "Almighty God have mercy upon us, pardon and deliver us from all our sins, confirm and strengthen us in all goodness, and keep us in eternal life, through Jesus Christ our Lord.
 Amen"✞